 There are different types of licence available to you to sponsor an employee and it is important that you make sure you have the right licence.

 If you want to recruit a new employee from outside your organisation who is a non-European Economic Area (EEA) national, you must be registered as a Tier 2 (General) sponsor.

 If you want to transfer an existing employee who is a non-European Economic Area (EEA) national to the UK, then you need to be registered as a Tier 2 (Intra company transfer) sponsor.

-If you are sponsoring a Tier 2 (Intra company transfer) employee, you need to consider how long you want them to work for you in Scotland, on what basis,and whether their current salary allows them to come to Scotland on a Short-term basis (as your employee should be paid at least £30,000) on a long-term basis (as your employee should be paid at least £41,500) or the appropriate rate, whichever is higher.
+If you are sponsoring a Tier 2 (Intra company transfer) employee, you need to consider how long you want them to work for you in Scotland, on what basis, and whether their current salary allows them to come to Scotland on a long-term basis (as your employee should be paid at least £41,500) or the appropriate rate, whichever is higher.
 If an employee is coming to work for you in Scotland as a Graduate Trainee, then the salary paid should be at least £23,000.
-The Skills Transfer sub-category is no longer available to new applicants.
+The Skills Transfer sub-category and short term sub-category are no longer available to new applicants.
 Your employees sponsored under the Tier 2 (Intra-company Transfer) visa will not normally be eligible to apply for indefinite leave to remain under this category and will normally be subject to a 12-month cooling off period when their visa ends and they leave the UK.

 Whichever sponsor licence you apply for and are granted, the licence is normally valid for 4 years.
 During the validity of the sponsor licence, you will be able to sponsor migrants as long as the usual requirements are met such as identifying the relevant Standard Occupational Classification code(s), paying the appropriate salary, carrying out the Resident Labour Market Test, and retaining documents.